Vishwajeet-P-Jadhav/Vishwajeet-P-Jadhav.github.io/content/_index.md

 </div>

 ### Hi.
-I am a 3rd year undergrad at the Dept. of Electronics and Communication Engineering, Indian Institute of Technology Roorkee (IITR).
+I am a 3rd year undergrad at the Dept. of Electronics and Communication Engineering, Indian Institute of Technology Roorkee (IITR). <br>
 I am deeply interested in the research area at the intersection of mixed-signal analog circuit design, signal processing and bioelectronics.